DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: Ok, so: I have to do the mock-up of a portfolio page and I don't want to use any framework like Bootstrap.
 It's hard, harder than I thought.
 Today I've watched two more tutorials about CSS Grid and its logic.
 I love it, I thought I could use it right after but I was wrong.
 I understand how it works, but things get messed up in my mind as soon as I start adding more elements (the grid-area property, in particular, gave me a nice headache).
 It's a long and winding road, indeed.

 **Thoughts:** Drawing sketches before even starting to code might be a good habit and I want to develop it.
 I must find a way to keep frustration at bay.

+### Day 26: 2018 February 21, Wednesday

+**Today's Progress**: So, I kept on going with the scholarship and completed the section about responsiveness.
+Then i felt like taking a break from web dev and going back to my first passion: Python.
+I wrote a quick and simple program which reminds me to take a nice break every 60 minutes and which also opens a url (I used the webbrowser module) after displaying an alert box (tkinter, messagebox).
+I will refine the UI and explore tkinter asap.

+**Thoughts:** Python is really enjoyable, and I can't wait to spend more time on it.
+About the portfolio page, tomorrow I will test a few solutions I planned.
+Fingers crossed!